gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Specify type of rule subject
 - Plugin author specifies model type to use in DSL when type is unspecified
 - Mechanism for declaring new top level (adhoc?) model elements in build script

+## Reuse

+- Fine grained reuse on build logic changes (e.g. connect rules to source that changed, and invalidate)
+- Mechanism for force purging the “cached” model (?)
+- Sugar for common types of external (volatile) inputs
+- Short circuit invalidation propagation downstream by stopping transitive invalidation when rebuilt element matches “previous” state
+- Model is reused when changing between different logical projects

 ## Productization